 Become a DanceSafe Affiliate

-Support DanceSafe’s public health mission and earn some extra cash by joining our Affiliate Program.
+Joining our Affiliate Program helps you earn some extra cash while supporting DanceSafe’s public health mission!
 Spread the word about our products and get paid for every order you refer to us.

 How does it work?

-After registering and being approved, you will gain access to our affiliate area where you can create unique referral links to any page on dancesafe.org.
-Post these links on social media, on your blog or website, or email them to your friends.
-Anyone who clicks on the link and makes an order within 14 days will be credited to your account, and you will earn a commission on everything they purchase.
+After registering and being approved, you will gain access to our Affiliate Area.
+The Affiliate Area allows you to create unique referral links to any page on the DanceSafe website (dancesafe.org).
+Anyone who clicks on your link and makes an order from that same device within 14 days will have their order connected to your affiliate account, and you’ll earn a commission on everything they purchase.

 Drug Info Cards | 20% |